 Do you or someone you love live with a mental illness?
 You are NOT alone!
 Depression, anxiety, OCD, Bipolar, and addiction are just a few of the many mental illnesses that millions of people battle every day.
 According to NAMI (National Alliance on Mental Illness), approximately 1 out of every 5 adults in the United States, that’s 43.8 million people, experience mental illness in a given year.
 That is more than the entire population of California alone!!!
-They also estimate that 1 in 25 adults or 9.8 million experience a serious mental illness in a given year that significantly interferes with or limits one or more major life activities.
+They also estimate that 1 in 25 adults, or 9.8 million, experience a serious mental illness in a given year that significantly interferes with or limits one or more major life activities.

 In the May 2018 issue of Women’s Health Magazine, there is an article about mental health and relationships.
 If we are not careful mental and chronic illnesses can create unwanted distance between us and our loved ones.
-The article not only discusses the impact that a mental illness can have on a marriage, but also the parent/child relationship and friendships too.
+The article not only discusses the impact that a mental illness can have on marriage but also the parent/child relationship and friendships too.
 They show both sides of the story as well as offer helpful tips for both people in the relationship.

-Whether I am struggling with extreme physical pain, anxiety, or depression I find it difficult to leave the house, get out of bed, hold a conversation, express my feelings, or make major decisions.
-I lose control over my emotions and the filter between my brain and mouth malfunctions.
+Whether I am struggling with extreme physical pain, anxiety, or depression, I find it difficult to leave the house, get out of bed, hold a conversation, express my feelings, or make major decisions.
+I lose control over my emotions, and the filter between my brain and mouth malfunctions.
 Instead of expressing my thoughts and feelings in a kind or practical manner, I blurt out short and often demanding phrases that are hurtful or just rude in tone.
 This would frustrate and hurt my husband, children, family, and friends.

 My solution was to create a code phrase.
 I use phrases like “nobody’s home” or “can’t process” to express that I am not functioning like I should and am not in the state of mind to be able to make major decisions or answer a bunch of questions.
-These phrases not hurtful and they fully express my current mental and physical state at that moment.
+These phrases are not hurtful, and they fully express my current mental and physical state at that moment.
 These phrases are not a pass to get out of dealing with problems or issues.
 Avoidance will only make matters worse.
-Instead, they give me time to be able to recover from my episode which allows me to think clearly.
+Instead, they give me time to be able to recover from my episode, which allows me to think clearly.
 This practice has opened deeper discussions with my loved ones and has improved how we communicate.

 Honesty and communication are key when dealing with a chronic or mental illness, no matter what the relationship is.
 You can learn more tips and coping strategies in the May issue of Women’s Health Magazine (click here for a digital or print subscription) or visit NAMI for tips and mental health support.

 Remember, YOU ARE NOT ALONE!!
-Do NOT allow the stigma of mental illness keep you from reaching out for help, support, and care.
+Do NOT allow the stigma of mental illness to keep you from reaching out for help, support, and care.
 If you are considering suicide, I beg and urge you to contact a suicide prevention line ASAP!
 Below are a few suicide prevention hotline and online chat resources.

 United States: National Suicide Prevention Lifeline